•

 Emphasized text

-In general, avoid using italics for emphasis.
+In general, avoid using italics for emphasis and use italics only to highlight a particular term.
 Instead, rewrite your sentence to provide emphasis.
 For example, place important words or phrases at the beginning or end of a sentence, rather than in the middle, or break long sentences into shorter sentences.
 However, do use italics rather than underlining, if the emphasis may otherwise be lost.
 Do not use color to emphasize text.

 Font faces